-Students who have been admitted to the Business minor and who maintain a minimum GPA of 5.5 in the preceding Fall/Winter in the Specialization Computing Science program may continue with the designation "pursuing a Business Minor within Specialization Computing Science."
+Continuation in the Computing Science Specialization program (Business Minor) has the same requirements as Computing Science Specialization.
+Students who meet these continuation requirements may continue with the designation "pursuing a Business Minor within Specialization Computing

 Students who withdraw from the Specialization Computing Science program lose their status as "pursuing a Business Minor Within Specialization Computing Science."
 Should such students be admitted to the BSc General program and wish to pursue a Business minor within the BSc General program, they must reapply to the Business-Science Quota Committee for admission to the Business minor.